pydemull/activAnalyzer/README.md

 [![R-CMD-check](https://github.com/pydemull/activAnalyzer/workflows/R-CMD-check/badge.svg)](https://github.com/pydemull/activAnalyzer/actions)
 <!-- badges: end -->

-activAnalyzer is a shinny app that was developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
-Once analysis is completed, the app allows to export results (summarized by day and with means/medians of the valid days) to .csv files and to generate a report of the measurement (.pdf file).
+activAnalyzer is a Shinny app that was developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
+Once analysis is completed, the app allows to export results (summarized by day with means or medians of the valid days) to .csv files and to generate a report of the measurement (.pdf file).
 All the configured inputs relevant for interpreting the results are recorded in the report.
 Be sure that the inputs that are configured